-To promote the independent living philosophy for all Idahoans with disabilities: choice, self-determination, and access for all.
+The Idaho SILC’s mission is to promote the independent living philosophy for all Idahoans with disabilities: choice, self-determination and access for all.